docker/docs/contribute/style/grammar.md

     - Eggs
 - Make sure all your list items are parallel.
 This means you should structure each list item in the same way.
 They should all be fragments, or they should all be complete sentences.
 If you start one list item with a verb, then start every list item with a verb.
 - Every item in your list should start with a capital letter unless they’re parameters or commands.
-- Nested sequential lists are labelled with lowercase letters.
+- Nested sequential lists are labeled with lowercase letters.
 For example:
     1. Top level
     2. Top level
         1. Child step
         2. Child step

 ## Numbers